Label-Wise Graph Convolutional Network for Heterophilic Graphs: Methodology

-An illustration of the proposed {\method} is shown in Fig.~\ref{fig:frame}, which is composed of an MLP-based pseudo label predictor $f_P$, a GNN $f_C$ with label-wise message passing, a GNN $f_G$ for homophilic graph, and an automatic model selection module.
-The predictor $f_P$ takes the node attributes as input and predicts the node labels. $f_C$ utilizes the estimated pseudo labels from $f_P$ to conduct label-wise aggregation on $\mathcal{G}$ for node classification. $f_G$, which is the GNN for homophilic graphs also makes predictions from the input graph $\mathcal{G}$.
-The predictions of $f_P$ and $f_G$ are combined with model weights.
-A bi-level optimization on validation set is applied to learn the model weights for model selection.
+Though the analysis in Sec.3.1 proves the effectiveness of label-wise graph convolution in processing graphs with heterophily, there are still two major challenges for semi-supervised node classification on graphs with any heterophily levels: (i) how to conduct label-wise graph convolution on heterophilic graphs with a small number of labeled nodes; and (ii) how to make it work for both heterophilic and homophilic graphs.
+To address these challenges, we propose a novel framework {\method}, which is illustrated in Fig.~\ref{fig:frame}. {\method} is composed of an MLP-based pseudo label predictor $f_P$, a GNN $f_C$ using label-wise graph convolution, a GNN $f_G$ for homophilic graph, and an automatic model selection module.
+The predictor $f_P$ takes the node attributes as input to give pseudo labels. $f_C$ utilizes the estimated pseudo labels from $f_P$ to conduct label-wise graph convolution on $\mathcal{G}$ for node classification.
+To ensure the performance on graphs with any homophily level, {\method} also trains $f_G$, i.e., a GNN for homophilic graphs, and can automatically select the model for graphs with unknown homophily ratios.
+For the model selection module, a bi-level optimization on validation set is applied to learn the weights for model selection.
 Next,we give the details of each component.